ipld/ipld/CID.md

 ### Support for multiple binary packed formats

-Contrary to prior Merkle objects (e.g IPFS protobuf legacy, git, bitcoin, dat and others), new IPLD ojects are authenticated AND self described data blobs, each IPLD object is serialized and prefixed by a multicodec identifying its format.
+Contrary to prior Merkle objects (e.g. IPFS protobuf legacy, git, bitcoin, dat and others), new IPLD ojects are authenticated AND self described data blobs, each IPLD object is serialized and prefixed by a multicodec identifying its format.